 Languages of Latin America

-The Latin American Studies Language Program provides elementary, intermediate, advanced intermediate and advanced courses each year in Spanish, Portuguese, Quichua, Haitian Creole and Kaqchikel Maya (suspended for the academic year) coordinated by a team of language pedagogists.
+Faculty associated with Latin American and Caribbean Studies at KU provide elementary, intermediate, advanced intermediate and advanced courses each year in Spanish, Portuguese, Quichua, Haitian Creole and Miskitu.
 Classes in all of the Latin American languages are open to both graduate and undergraduate students.
-Additional information on these and other less-commonly taught languages at KU is also available.

 With French-based vocabulary and a distinctive grammar, Haitian Creole is the first language of roughly 5.7 million people Haiti, the Caribbean nation that occupies the western half of the island of Hispaniola, which it shares with the Dominican Republic.
 Related creoles are spoken on Guadeloupe and Martinique, and approximately 300,000 Haitians living in the Dominican Republic, the US, and Canada speak the language.
 The Department of African and African American Studies houses KU's Haitian Creole program.
 The University of Kansas offers free, open online resources for the study of Creole.